 Ross: Come on Rach, you can’t even eat alone in a restaurant.

 Ross: I’m just saying if you can’t eat by yourself, how do you expect to have a baby by yourself?

 The One Where Ross Is Super Possessive And Jealous

 Considering Ross’s history of failed relationships, it’s understandable that he might have some trust issues when it comes to finding a partner.
-The mother of his firstborn and the first woman he was intimate with left him for another woman, bursting any bubble he may have been living in up until that point.
+The first woman he was intimate with, married, and had his first child with left him for another woman, bursting any special bubble he may have been living in up until that point.

-However, rather than growing from the experience, Ross’s issues morphed into a huge green monster that eventually led to Ross and Rachel’s legendary breakup, one which could have been avoided if Ross were the kind of person to acknowledge his own flaws and try to fix them.
+However, rather than growing from the experience, Ross’s issues morphed into a huge green monster that eventually led to Ross & Rachel’s Legendary Break-Up, one which could have been avoided if Ross were the kind of person to acknowledge his own flaws and try to fix them.

 When Rachel gets a job as an assistant buyer at Bloomingdale’s via Mark, an eavesdropping good Samaritan, Ross immediately expresses his dislike for Mark and insists the only reason Rachel was offered the job interview was because of Mark’s romantic interest in her.
 Unfortunately, no one has explained to Ross that undermining your girlfriend isn’t likely to win you any brownie points.

 This jealousy and possessiveness hits new lows when Ross begins to bombard Rachel with workplace gifts, as well as dropping by with a picnic basket on the night of their anniversary when Rachel has made it clear she would be busy working.
 In their ensuing argument, Ross manages to undermine Rachel’s accomplishments — “It’s just a job” — and drag his jealousy back into the mix — “Is this about Mark?” — which leads to Rachel deciding that they need to take a break.